 - 1. Must meet Eligibility Requirements outlined in Section 2.0. - 2.
-Must have centrally ducted electric heating and cooling.
+Must have centrally ducted electric heating and cooling. - 3.
+Must be a recommendation of a NEAT or DEF-approved audit, or Agency assessment protocol.

 7.2 EQUIPMENT/SERVICE AND INSTALLATION SPECIFICATIONS